IHS Policies and Procedures

 ★ Be SPIRITED!!
 Wear BLACK & GOLD on Fridays.
 Participate in spirit days, come to football and basketball games, go to dances.
 This is stuff you don’t always get to do after high school.

-1st Violation – Any student in violation of these rules for the first time shall be short-term suspended for ten (10) school days except as noted under “Special Sanction.”
-This suspension may be reduced to a minimum five (5) school days contingent upon student’s participation in the suspension reduction process outline in the Rights and Responsibilities Handbook Concerning Student Conduct.
+- 2nd Violation – Any student in violation of these rules for the second time shall be short-term suspended for ten (10) school days.
+This suspension may be reduced to a minimum of five (5) school days contingent upon student’s participation in the suspension reduction process outlined below.

-2nd Violation – Any student in violation of this rule for the second time will be suspended for ninety (90) school days.
-This suspension may be reduced to a minimum 10 (ten) twenty (20) school days.
+- 3rd Violation – Any student in violation of this rule for the third time may be suspended for ninety (90) school days.
+This suspension may be reduced to a minimum twenty (20) school days.
+Same as 2.a. above, for suspension reduction.

 - 4thViolation – If there is a fourth offense, the student may be suspended a minimum of ninety (90) school days with the student’s successful completion of an alcohol and drug assessment and any follow-up recommendations.

 Attendance Office - (425) 408-7210

 2. Early dismissal: Call in the morning or bring a note to the attendance office prior to the dismissal time.
 In order to prevent disruption of class time, parents should avoid last minute early dismissals.

 3. Always sign in and sign out at the attendance office if arriving late or leaving early.